Michael A. Taylor Player Props: Twins vs. Astros

 Michael A. Taylor At The Plate

-- Taylor has picked up a hit in five games this year (71.4%), including one multi-hit game.
+- Taylor has had a base hit in five of eight games this season, and multiple hits once.

 - Taylor has not driven in a run this year.